klahnakoski/mo-parquet/README.md

 |   {"a": {"b": [1]}}      |   1   |   0   |   2   |
 |   {"a": {"b": [1, 2]}}   |  1 2  |  0 2  |  2 2  |

-When encoding a value, the definition level is always the maximum dimension (in this case 2).
-The definition is only for the nulls.
-Why is the null encoding mixed with the property?
-If it was the only property, it may make sense, but other properties will also encode these nulls.
-It would be more efficient to designate one column to encode the nulls, and drop the defintion levels in all the others